7 Top Data Analytics Trends In 2024

 Edge analytics is helping the USPS find missing packages.

-The organization uses edge analytics to process millions of package images (each edge server processes 20 terabytes of images a day) in order to hunt down missing packages.
+The organization uses edge analytics to process millions of package images (each edge server processes 20 terabytes of images per day) in order to hunt down missing packages.

 USPS officials say this task used to take the work of 8-10 people over the course of several days to find missing packages.
 With edge analytics, it takes just one person and a few hours.